Role - Business, Energy and Industrial Strategy Committee

-The Business, Energy and Industrial Strategy Committee scrutinises the policy, spending and administration of the Department for Business, Energy and Industrial Strategy and its public bodies, including Ofgem, the Financial Reporting Council and the Committee on Climate Change.
-It is chaired by Rachel Reeves MP.
+The Business, Energy and Industrial Strategy Committee is appointed by the House of Commons to examine the administration, expenditure and policy of the Department for Business, Energy and Industrial Strategy (BEIS) and its associated public bodies.
+It is chaired by Darren Jones MP.

-The remit of the Committee reflects the responsibilities of the Department for Business, Energy and Industrial Strategy, and includes such issues as business regulation and corporate governance, energy and climate change (formerly covered by the Energy and Climate Change Committee), and science and innovation.
+In July 2016, the Department for Business, Innovation and Skills and the Department for Energy and Climate Change merged, to become the Department for Business, Energy and Industrial Strategy.
+The Committee was renamed on 17 October 2016.
+The remit of the Committee reflects the responsibilities of the Department for Business, Energy and Industrial Strategy, and includes such issues as business regulation and corporate governance, energy and climate change, and science and innovation.

 Following changes to Standing Orders in May 2021, the BEIS Committee assumed responsibility for scrutinising draft Legislative Reform Orders – a function previously fulfilled by the (former) Regulatory Reform Committee.